CorentinBerger/Revachol-GIS/README.md

 The project uses the **`RussoOne-Regular`** font included in the `fonts` folder, as well as the icons provided in the `icons` folder.

+### `maps`

+The maps folder contains PNG exports of the maps produced with the QGIS project, including thematic maps of Revachol and its different districts.

 ### `rasters`

 The `rasters` folder contains the following raster datasets: